What You Need To Know About Chlorpyrifos

 Chlorpyrifos is acutely toxic and associated with neurodevelopmental harms in children.
 Prenatal exposures to chlorpyrifos are associated with lower birth weight, reduced IQ, loss of working memory, attention disorders, and delayed motor development.

 Acute poisoning suppresses the enzyme that regulates nerve impulses in the body and can cause convulsions, respiratory paralysis, and, in extreme cases, death.
-Chlorpyrifos is one of the pesticides most often linked to pesticide poisonings.
+Chlorpyrifos was one of the pesticides most often linked to pesticide poisonings.
 (Read an in-depth report on chlorpyrifos.)

 How are people exposed to chlorpyrifos?